 self.player.mirrorMode = AVP_MIRRORMODE_HORIZONTAL;

-The ApsaraVideo Player SDK for iOS lets you retrieve the current playback progress, duration, and buffer progress.
+The ApsaraVideo Player SDK for iOS lets you obtain the current playback progress, playback duration, and buffering progress.

 - (void)onCurrentPositionUpdate:(AliPlayer*)player position:(int64_t)position {

-// The position is the current playback progress in milliseconds.
+// The position parameter indicates the current playback progress in milliseconds.

 NSString *position = [NSString stringWithFormat:@"%lld, position"];